 Argaka is situated on the coast, just 7kms north of Polis, NW Cyprus.
-Famous for its magnificent sunsets and warm hospitality, Argaka is the certainly the place to be, where the greek word filoxenia means both hospitality and stranger!
+Famous for its magnificent sunsets and warm hospitality, Argaka is certainly the place to be, where the greek word filoxenia combines both hospitality and stranger!

 Argaka is a small traditional Cypriot farming village, built along a ridge with magnificent views of the sea.
 Its location makes it the ideal place to just sit back and relax taking in the unforgettable scenery.

 Dating back hundreds of years, the village is said to exist in medieval times.
 East of the village lies the restored church of Agia Varva which belonged to the Jerusalem Patriarchate and functioned until 1821.

 The settlement of Argaka has two parts.
 There is Pano Argaka (Upper) and Kato Argaka (Lower).
 Upper Argaka represents the old settlement while Lower Argaka, which followed the Polis – Pomos – Nicosia road, is the new, linear-type settlement.
 The houses of the old settlement are mostly traditional, made with hewed limestone or with igneous pebbles.
 Because of the stream that crosses it (known as the River of Argaka), of the slope upon which it is built, and of the road through which it connects with the new settlement by the sea, the settlement of Argaka can be characterized as a relatively sparsely structured one.